tomatyss/taskter/README.md

 Rendered documentation is available on GitHub Pages: <https://tomatyss.github.io/taskter/>.

 To contribute to the book, edit the Markdown files under `docs/src/` and open a pull request.
 The `Deploy Docs` workflow will rebuild the book and publish it automatically when changes land on `main`.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License.
+See the `LICENSE` file for details.